You will need to special order the roast already prepped and tied from your butcher.

 - Salt and freshly ground black pepper

-1 Mix together the roast seasonings of thyme, sage, salt and pepper.
+1 Season the pork roast: Mix together the roast seasonings of thyme, sage, salt and pepper.
 Rub all over the pork roast.
 Let roast sit (wrapped) at room temperature for an hour before roasting.

 2 Toast the cubed bread: Heat a large sauté pan on medium heat.
 Melt 2 Tbsp butter in the pan, add the cubed bread, and stir to coat the bread pieces with the melted butter.
 Let bread cubes toast; only turn them when they have become a little browned on a side.

 4 Cook the onions and apples: You should have at least a tablespoon of fat in the pan, if not, add some butter.
 Heat the pan to medium high.
 Add the onions and celery and cook until onions are translucent, 3-5 minutes.